roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 INFO:root:[✅] pred = [282, 282, 282] in 208.39ms
 ```

-yes, three predictions on the save gRPC call!
+yes, 3 predictions on the same gRPC call! 🚀🚀🚀

 ## Conclusion

 Today we have seen how to deploy a machine learning model using PyTorch, gRPC and asyncio.
-A scalable, effective and performant to make your model accessable.
+A scalable, effective and performant to make your model accessible.
 There are many gRPC features we didn't touch like [streaming](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc).

 I hope it helps!